About First Stone

 This project focuses on the powerful resistance of certain Portuguese stones.
 Using this characteristic as a differentiating factor, several architects were invited to develop projects that explore the physical and mechanical characteristics of Portuguese stones, along with their unique beauty and colorations.

-Resistance is divided into two phases, where the second phase continues the initial research undergone in the first, introducing a set of new types of stone and increasing the approaches and possibilities of the results.
-This phase also marks the consolidation of ideas, where original concepts are now completely developed by the 5 architects invited for the first phase.
-A new group of 5 architects is added to take on new research, designing and producing new projects that enrich the exploration of new uses for Portuguese stone.
+Resistance was divided into two phases, where the second phase continued the initial research undergone in the first, introducing a set of new types of stone and increasing the approaches and possibilities of the results.
+This phase also involved a consolidation of ideas, where original concepts were completely developed by the 5 architects invited for the first phase.
+A new group of 5 architects was added to take on new research, designing and producing new projects that enrich the exploration of new uses for Portuguese Stone.

-The first phase of Resistance was presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation took place in Weil am Rhein during Art Basel 2017, showing the results of both phases of development.
+The first phase of Resistance was presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation took place in Weil am Rhein at the Vitra Campus during Art Basel 2017, showing the results of both phases of the project.

 This project brings together several protagonists from the field of graphic design, exploring the potential and diversity of Portuguese stone, focussing especially on its more visual characteristics of colour and texture.

-The designers create drawings that are then produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishing.
+The designers created drawings that were then produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishing.

 The project was guided by two central outlines: the exploration of the idea of beauty and its presence in public or private spaces, and the creation of images that can have several readings, according to, for example, perspective or light.

 Focussing on product design, Common Sense is a project in which a group of international designers were invited to work on ideas for objects and utensils that explore the potential of Portuguese Stone and that are tailored for everyday life in the 21st Century.